What's the best way to speed up my iPhone? It's getting a bit old and starting to slow down.

 How to speed up a slow iPhone: Restart

 Let's restart the iPhone completely.
-Press and hold the Sleep button (the one on the top right of the iPhone) until the Power Off slider appears.
+Press and hold the Sleep button (the one on the top right of the iPhone on iPhone 5s and earlier, or on the right edge on iPhone 6 and later) until the Power Off slider appears.
 Swipe it and wait for the iPhone to power down.

 Once it's finished (it'll take about 10 seconds or so), start the iPhone up again by pressing and holding the Sleep button for about 5 seconds.
-You'll see the Apple icon for a minute or so, then the iPhone will restart.
+You'll see the Apple icon, then the iPhone will restart.

 You shouldn't have to do this very often, but when you do it'll clear out the memory space and can often fix unruly apps.
 The occasional power cycle helps keep iOS ticking over.